 If you didn’t make it the default keyboard on your iPhone, you can still use Gboard in any app that uses the keyboard.
 First, open any app that uses the iPhone keyboard (I’ll use the Messages app to demonstrate).

 Tap the text field where you wish to type, then tap the globe icon in the lower left-hand corner of your iPhone’s display.
-This will open up the second keyboard in your list of keyboards, which is the Emoji keyboard for most iPhone users.
-Finally, tap the ABC icon in the bottom left-hand corner of the screen, which will bring you to Gboard.
+This will switch your iPhone to Gboard!

 I’ve Done Everything So Far, But Gboard Is Not Working!
 Now What?

 If Gboard still isn’t working on your iPhone, there’s probably a software problem that’s preventing Gboard from functioning properly.
-The first thing I recommend you do is restart your iPhone, which can sometimes fix a minor software glitch.
+The first thing I recommend trying is to restart your iPhone, which can sometimes fix a minor software glitch.

 Press and hold the power button until Slide To Power Off appears on the display of your iPhone next to a red power icon.
-Swipe the red power icon from left to right to turn off your iPhone.
+Swipe the red power icon from left to right to turn your iPhone off.
 Wait about half a minute, then press and hold the power button again to turn your iPhone back on.

 Close Out Of Your Apps

-To close out of an app, activate the App Switcher by double-pressing the Home button.
-You’ll be able to see all of the apps currently open on your iPhone.
+To close out of an app, open the App Switcher by double-pressing the Home button.
+If your iPhone doesn’t have a Home button, swipe up from the very bottom of your screen and the App Switcher should appear.
+Once you’re there, you’ll see a carousel with all the apps open on your iPhone.

-To close out of an app, swipe it up and off of the screen.
-You’ll know that app is closed when it no longer appears in the App Switcher.
+To close out of an app, swipe it up and off the screen.
+You’ll know that app is closed when you can no longer see it in the App Switcher.

 Since Gboard is a relatively new app, it’s prone to minor software bugs which could prevent it from working properly on your iPhone.
 Google takes a lot of pride in their products, so they are constantly working on and releasing new updates to make Gboard run more smoothly.